Diversity vs. Recognizability: Human-like generalization in one-shot generative models: Related work

 Different types of generative models are typically evaluated using different metrics.
 On the one hand, likelihood-based algorithms (e.g., VAE~\citep{kingma2013auto}, PixelCNN~\citep{van2016conditional}, GLOW~\citep{kingma2018glow}, etc.) are evaluated using their own objective function applied on a testing set.
 Likelihood provides a direct estimate of the KL divergence between the data points and the model's samples.
 On the other hand, implicit generative models such as Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative} for which the loss function cannot be used, are typically evaluated using other scores such as the Inception Score (IS)~\citep{salimans2016improved} or Frechet Inception Distance (FID)~\citep{heusel2017gans}.
 IS and FID are heuristic measures used to aggregate both the sample quality and diversity in one single score.
 The IS scores a sample quality according to the confidence with which an Inception v3 Net~\citep{szegedy2016rethinking} assigns the correct class label to it.
 The FID score is the Wasserstein-2 distance between two Gaussian distributions: one fitted on the features of the data distribution and the other on the features of the model distribution (the features are also extracted from an Inception v3 Network).

 All these metrics are problematic for the one-shot generation scenario for $2$ main reasons that are intrinsically related to the task: the low number of samples per class, and the dissimilarity between training and testing visual concepts.
 IS and FID rely on statistical distances (either KL divergence for IS or Wasserstein-2 distance for FID) that require a high number of data points $N$ to produce an unbiased estimator of the distance.
 Even when used in the traditional settings (i.e., $N=50000$), it has been demonstrated that both scores are biased~\citep{chong2020effectively}.
 This is to be compared with the $N=20$ samples typically available in popular few-shot learning datasets such as Omniglot~\citep{lake2015human}.
 Another problem caused by the limited number of samples per class in the training set is the overfitting of the Inception Net used to extract the features to compute the IS and FID~\citep{brigato2021close}.
+To illustrate this phenomenon we have conducted a small control experiment in which we have trained a standard classifier to recognize images from the Omniglot datasets (see~\ref{SI:Overfitting}).
+In this experiment, we have used 18 samples per classes for training and 2 samples per classes for testing.
+In Fig. \ref{SI:Overfitting_lowdata}a, we observe an increase of the testing loss while the training loss is decreasing.
+This is a clear sign of overfitting.
+Note that this overfitting is not happening when the standard classifier is replaced by a one-shot (or few-shot) classifier.
+This control experiment show that standard classifier are not adapted to extract relevant features in the low-data regime.
+Consequently, IS and FID are not suitable in the low-data regime.

 The second limitation of these metrics appears because the training and the testing samples are too dissimilar.
 Likelihood scores are known to yield higher scores for out-of-domain data compared to in-domain data~\citep{nalisnick2018deep}.
 Therefore, the evaluation of the novel visual concepts generated by one-shot generative models will be biased toward higher scores.
 In addition, both FID and IS rely on distance between features extracted by an Inception Net which comes with no guarantee that it will produce meaningful features for novel categories.
 For example, class misalignment has been reported when the Inception Net was trained on ImageNet and tested on CIFAR10~\citep{barratt2018note}.
 Because of all the aforementioned limitations, it is pretty clear that new procedures are needed to evaluate the performance of few-shot generative algorithms.